SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 When all of the acceptance tests pass for the story, the story *might* be acceptable - but deeper testing would be required to be more certain.
 When any of the acceptance tests fail, though, we know for sure that the story isn’t acceptable.
 It can be helpful to think of "acceptance tests" instead as "rejection tests".
 :::

-### The difference between Acceptance Criteria and the Definition of Done?
+### what's the difference between Acceptance Criteria and the Definition of Done?

 todo
 I also think there is room to identify that the DoD is scoped to all work items whereas the AC’s will be scoped to an individual item.